A Basis for a Common Language

 What happens when there is no basis for a common language?
 When there is no concept of I talk, you listen – You talk, I listen.
 As seeing hearing people, we have prior visual and auditory experience with conversations.
 We are able to visualize what the ideal conversation might look like in our mind.
 We can imagine what the words might sound like – we can hear the language people are speaking.
 Is it English?
 Is it a foreign language, whose words we don’t understand but can still recognize it as spoken language because we have the concepts of what spoken language and words are?

-For a person who is deafblind, their experience of the world might be very different from a seeing-hearing person’s.
-If they are congenitally deafblind, their experience of language might be even further from our seeing-hearing person’s ideas of what that means.
+For a person who is deafblind, their experience of the world might be very different from a seeing-hearing person’s or even a person who is blind or deaf only .
+If they are congenitally deafblind, their experience of language might be even further from the seeing-hearing person’s ideas of what that means.
 If one’s experience of the world is largely from a tactile-bodily perspective, language is also going to emanate from a tactile-bodily perspective.

 “I talk you listen…you talk I listen.”